yesoreyeram/yesoreyeram-boomtable-panel/README.md

 Value transformation based on thresholds
 ----------------------------------------

 Logic is same as background color.
 But the value to be displayed can be altered here.
 Display value will be replaced with the value provided.
-Values are seperated by pipe. if the value is wrapped with _, then it will represent the actual value
+Values are seperated by pipe. if the value is wrapped with _, then it will represent the actual value.

+`_value_` will be replaced by actual value

+`_row_name_` will be replaced by row name.
+This will be useful when you hide the first column.

+`_col_name_` will be replaced by row name.
+This will be useful when you hide the table header.

 Example transformation patterns :